Provably Fast and Space-Efficient Parallel Biconnectivity: Experiments

 To understand the performance gain of \ouralgo over prior parallel BFS-based BCC algorithms, we compare our performance breakdown with \gbbs{} in \cref{fig:BCC_Total_Break}.
 We choose \gbbs{} because it can process all graphs.
 Since \gbbs{} is also in the \sketchconnect{} framework, we use the same four step names for \gbbs{} as in \ouralgo, but there are a few differences.
 (1) For \emph{First-CC}, \Ouralgo generates a spanning forest while \gbbs{} only finds all CCs.
 (2) For \emph{\rootst{}}, \Ouralgo uses ETT to root the tree while \gbbs{} applies BFS on all CCs to find the spanning trees.
 (3) The task for \emph{\lowhigh} is almost the same, but \gbbs{} computes fewer tags than \ouralgo{} since it is based on BFS trees. \Ouralgo uses 1D RMQ queries that are theoretically-efficient, while \gbbs uses a bottom-up traversal on the BFS tree.
 (4) For \emph{Last-CC}, both algorithms run CC algorithms on the \sketches{} to find BCCs.

-We start with discussing the two steps \firstcc{} and \lastcc{} that use connectivity. \gbbs{} can be faster than our algorithm in \firstcc{} on some graphs.
+We first discuss the two steps \firstcc{} and \lastcc{} that use connectivity. \gbbs{} can be faster than \ouralgo{} in \firstcc{} on some graphs.
 The reason is that our algorithm also constructs the spanning forest in \firstcc{}, while \gbbs{} has to run BFS in \rootst{} to generate the BFS spanning forest.
-In \lastcc{}, the two algorithms achieves similar performance, and in many cases, \ouralgo{} is faster.
-We note that the CC algorithm is independent with the BCC algorithm itself.\ Both the CC algorithm used in our implementation and \gbbs{} are based on algorithms in an existing paper~\cite{dhulipala2020connectit}.
+In \lastcc{}, the two algorithms achieve similar performance, and in many cases, \ouralgo{} is faster.
+We note that the CC algorithm is independent with the BCC algorithm itself.\ Both the CC algorithm used in our implementation and \gbbs{} is based on algorithms in an existing paper~\cite{dhulipala2020connectit}.
 As mentioned, based on the results in \cite{dhulipala2020connectit}, the ``best'' CC algorithm can be very different for different types of graphs.
 One can also plug in any CC algorithms to \ouralgo{} or \gbbs{} BCC algorithm to achieve better performance for specific input graphs.

 In the \rootst{} step (\emph{generate rooted spanning trees}, the red bar), \ouralgo is significantly faster than \gbbs{}. \gbbs{} is based on a BFS tree, and after computing the CCs of input graph $G$, it has to run BFS on $G$ again, which results in $O(m+n)$ work and $O(\textsc{Diam}(G)\log n)$ span.
 In comparison, \ouralgo obtains the spanning trees from the \firstcc{} step, and only uses ETT in the \rootst{} step with $O(n)$ expected work and $O(\log n)$ span \whp.
 As shown in \cref{fig:BCC_Total_Break}, this step for \gbbs{} is the dominating cost for \largediam{} graphs, and this is likely the case for other parallel BCC algorithms using BFS-based skeletons. \ouralgo almost entirely saves the cost in this step (13$\times$ faster on average on \largediam{} graphs).
 For \lowdiam{} graphs, the two algorithms perform similarly---\ouralgo{} is about 1.1$\times$ faster in this step.